ivan-lednev/obsidian-day-planner/README.md

 #### Dataview source filter

-You can set up Dataview to search for tasks only in specific folders or tags.
-This improves performance on large vaults.
+You can set up Dataview to search for tasks in additional folders or tags.
 [Here are the docs on how to use the syntax](https://blacksmithgu.github.io/obsidian-dataview/reference/sources/).

 ## What else you can do